AleksandarJavorovic/portfolio-project-2/README.md

   - Be able to see how much time is left to answer given question
   - Be able to see correct and incorrect answers
   - Be able to see my final score
-  - Be able to play again or change user name in case there is more of us
+  - Be able to play again or change user name for any reason

 - **Creator goals**

-  - Present the content in a easy manner
+  - Present the content in a understandable manner
   - Rules are easily understandable
   - Clear indication about time left to give answer
   - Clear indication about correct/incorrect asnwers